 ??? the United Nations General Assembly on Tuesday (25 September) Soviet Foreign Minister Andrei Gromyko?

-??? the United Nations General Assembly on Tuesday (25 September) Soviet Foreign Minister Andrei Gromyko called U.S. charges that the Soviet Union has combat troops in Cuba, false, and said the matter should be closed.
+Background: ??? the United Nations General Assembly on Tuesday (25 September) Soviet Foreign Minister Andrei Gromyko called U.S. charges that the Soviet Union has combat troops in Cuba, false, and said the matter should be closed.
 However, at a town meeting in Queen's New York, President Jimmy Carter promised to spell out a decisive programme on the Cuban situation by next week.

 SYNOPSIS: In the General Assembly of the United Nations Soviet Foreign Minister Andrei Gromyko called on the United States to admit the dispute over Soviet troops in Cuba was "based on falsehoods".
 He told the Assembly that the Soviet Union and other countries of the Socialist community have never threatened anybody, nor are they threatening anybody now.